Danktronics/Danktronics-API-Documentation/README.md

 # Danktronics Official API Documentation

-This repository contains the documentation of public Danktronics APIs.
+This repository contains the documentation of the Danktronics APIs.

 * [Danktronics Media](docs/media)